grrchrr/VisumotR/README.md

 ## Display modes

 ### Mapping color and shape
 VisumotR allows for several display modes.
 The most common is shown above where the complete image is captured and one continous parameter is mapped on the track color.
-In addition, it is also possible to map discrete variables on shape and/or color.
+In addition, it is also possible to map discrete variables on shape and/or color or continous variables on size and/or alpha.
 In this example, contact-state and infection-status were mapped.

 ![Mapping contact state and infection state](images/shape_color.jpg)